-The amounts charged by related parties under common control for the years ended December 31 were as follows:
+The amounts charged by related parties for the years ended December 31 were as follows:

-(\$ millions) 2023 2022
+(\$ millions) 2024 2023

-Operating costs charged by FEI (a) 9 8
+Operating costs charged by FEI (a) 11 9

 Operating costs charged by FHI (b) 5 5

-Total related party costs 14 13
+Total related party costs 16 14

-- (a) FEI charged the Corporation for natural gas purchases, office rent, management services, and other labour. - (b) FHI charged the Corporation for management services and governance costs.
+(a) FEI charged the Corporation for natural gas purchases, office rent, management services, and other labour.

+(b) FHI charged the Corporation for management services and governance costs.